Mississippi board votes 'no' on moving Confederate monument

 “I myself have been a victim of racism due to the color of my skin,” McLarty said.
 “I’ve also been a victim of police brutality.
 What I do know is there are a lot of bad people in this world, and no matter how many statues, flags or pancake boxes you take down, they will still exist.”

-District 2 Supervisor Larry Gillespie said he doesn't “understand how things like statues and street names can be offensive to some.”
+District 2 Supervisor Larry Gillespie said he does “understand how things like statues and street names can be offensive to some.”

 Board President and District 5 Supervisor Mike Roberts said said the community lacks unity and protesters on both sides haven't exhibited “common sense.”

-Note: This story was first published July 7, 2020, and was updated on July 8, 2020, to correct the characterization of a partial quote from District 2 Supervisor Larry Gillespie.
-Gillespie said he does “understand how things like statues and street names can be offensive to some,” instead of doesn’t understand.